 These marks matter because instead of adjusting your throws, you’re going to adjust your distance.
 You need something to base your adjustments on.
 I suggest markers at 12, 14, and 16 feet, but do what feels right.
 If you venture to throw a Big Axe, you’ll need a mark at 20 feet.

-I found the one-hand technique the easiest to get the hang of, so you might as well.
-As the name suggests, you’ll be throwing the axe with one hand.
+I found the one-hand technique the easiest axe throwing stance to get the hang of, so you might as well.
+As the name suggests, you’ll be throwing one handed.
 Remember to start in the exact same spot for your first throws and adjust as necessary (I’ll go over that in a future article).

-1. Find the right grip before you throw an axe
+1. Find the right grip before you start axe throwing

 Take the handle of your hatchet or camp axe in hand, and line the bit (the blade of the axe) up with your knocking knuckles.
 These are the knuckles you use to knock on a door.
 Hold the handle near the bottom.
 You’ll find that different axes with different axe lengths and shapes feel different, but this is a good start.